-- Application of Revenues Under the Indenture (continued) - 1.
+- Application of Revenues Under the Indenture Monthly revenues are disbursed in the following order from the following accounts in the Revenue Fund: - 1.
 From the Investment Earnings Account; - 2.
 From the Sports Facilities Fund Account; - 3.
 From the Authority Tax Revenues Account; and - 4.
 From the Other Revenues Fund.